Bó, the digital bank developed by RBS, is losing its chief product officer to company builder Antler – TechCrunch

 Not long after, Purdue and around 17 other ex-Loot team members — spanning product, marketing and design functions — were recruited to Bó by then CEO Bailie.

-I’ve reached out to Bó/RBS and Antler and will update this post if and when I hear back.
+I’ve reached out to Bó/RBS and will update this post if and when I hear back.